docsforadobe/javascript-tools-guide/docs/user-interface-tools/automatic-layout.md

 how to specify alignment in two dimensions.

-- In the first, each control is centered vertically within its row, and placed at a specific horizontal position, using an alignment value such as [‘left’, ‘center’] for each element:
+- In the first, each control is centered vertically within its row, and placed at a specific horizontal position, using an alignment value such as ['left', 'center'] for each element:
   ![Horizontal Alignment](user-interface-tools/_static/04_user-interface-tools_automatic-layout_alignment-in-2d_horizontal.jpg)
 - The vertical alignment example creates four columns, and places the controls within each column along the vertical axis.
-It uses alignment values such as [‘fill’, ‘top’] to distribute controls within the column, while still controlling the relative vertical positions:
+It uses alignment values such as ['fill', 'top'] to distribute controls within the column, while still controlling the relative vertical positions:
   ![Vertical Alignment](user-interface-tools/_static/04_user-interface-tools_automatic-layout_alignment-in-2d_vertical.jpg)